d2s/Documentation/README.md

 ### Other documents

 There are a few other documents in contex of RsyncOSX.
-To enable remote storage of backups please read enable passwordless logins.
+To enable remote storage of backups please read **howto enable passwordless logins**.
 Rsync utilizes parameters.
 RsyncOSX enables passing userselected parameters to rsync.

 - How to enable [passwordless logins](https://github.com/rsyncOSX/Documentation/blob/master/Docs/PasswordlessLogin.md).
 - Some more info about [parameters to rsync](https://github.com/rsyncOSX/Documentation/blob/master/Docs/RsyncParameters.md).